frafrabbiu/VRTI_dome/README.md

 ## Final Output

 - The script generates .jpg render files, ready for import into Relight or any other RTI processing software.
+- In addition to the rendered image files, a metadata .txt file is generated containing the following information: focal length, sensor fit, camera position (XYZ), render engine, resolution, Cycles sample count, and an exported image list (including each filename and the corresponding lightname).